 Realtime Example 2:

-Thus, to execute all these 500 test cases will take time around 9 to 10 days.
+Thus, executing all these 500 test cases will take time around 9 to 10 days.
 Now suppose Technical Lead came and says that you will have to execute all these 500 test cases in 4 to 5 days then what will you do?

 In this case, you will have to go for automation testing but it is not possible to execute entire testing.
 Means 100% testing is not possible using automation but the majority of test cases can be executed.